 Multilingual Rutgers Activist Lends Voice to Help Those in Need

 Shaheena Shahid believes language is power.
 She is fluent in five – English, Arabic, Spanish, Portuguese and Urdu.

 Each is a passport that allows the activist to travel the world – 25 countries in her 24 years – and understand firsthand the plight of those suffering from oppression and poverty.

 “When you have language, you speak for yourself.
 No one speaks for you,” said Shahid, who is studying foreign language education and ESL at the Graduate School of Education, Rutgers University-New Brunswick.
 “The ability to speak directly to those in need – rather than through an interpreter – instantly breaks down barriers.”

 Shahid intends to devote her entire academic career at Rutgers – both undergraduate and graduate study – toward advancing future humanitarian efforts.
-A first-generation American, Shahid is the first in her family to graduate college, earning a bachelor’s in African, Middle Eastern and South Asian language and literature (AMESALL), School of Arts and Sciences, from Rutgers in 2016.
-After receiving her master’s degree this May, she will continue circling the globe to aid underserved communities, focusing her efforts on women and girls.
+A first-generation American, Shahid is the first in her family to graduate college, earning a bachelor’s in African, Middle Eastern and South Asian Language and Literature (AMESALL), School of Arts and Sciences, from Rutgers in 2016.
+After receiving her master’s degree in May 2018, she will continue circling the globe to aid underserved communities, focusing her efforts on women and girls.

 When you have language, you speak for yourself.
 No one speaks for you.

 Shahid has tutored orphans in Peru, India and Jordan, taught English to Palestinian refugees in Lebanon and instructed young Moroccan girls on self-defense techniques.
 During her a recent philanthropic mission – volunteering as an ESL teacher in Brazil in the spring of 2017 – she represented the university as one of Rutgers-New Brunswick’s 14 Fulbright students.